ual/dataquick/ucb_documentation/indicators.md

 • All medians and counts exclude zero or missing values (which is why the counts vary between fields)
 • Square footage is from the `sa_sqft` field in the assessor table
 • Rooms and bedrooms are from the `sa_nbr_rms` and `sa_nbr_bedrms` fields
-• Sale dates are from the `sa_date_transfer` field in the assessor table
+• Sale dates are from the `sr_date_transfer` field in the sales table
+• Sales are filtered for `sr_arms_length_flag = 1`
 • Code is in `stats_sqft_rooms_current.py`

 **Next steps**
 • Repeat for each year in the historical assessor table
-• We should confirm that `sa_date_transfer` in the assessor table excludes non-arms-length transactions

 ==========